DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 ```

 {{< hint warning >}}
-Don't forget to add the line `this.side = BackSide;` because the entire
+Don't forget to add the line `this.side = BackSide;` because the ray generation
-ray generation process relays on that.
-This line will make our cube only render
+process relies on that.
+This line will make our cube only render back facing triangles.
-back facing triangles.
-We are going to render the cloud using a perspective camera,
+We are going to render the cloud using a perspective camera, it's thus impossible
-it's thus impossible to generate the rays using the front faces of the cube.
+to generate the rays using the front faces of the cube.
 {{< /hint >}}

 ## Creating a Mesh